 Appium is an open-source mobile automation framework that allows users to test mobile applications across different platforms, including iOS and Android.
 Selendroid is an Android app testing software only.

-Appium testing services offer an intuitive user interface, making it easier to use for mobile application automation and mobile testing.
+Appium mobile testing services offer an intuitive user interface, making it easier to use for mobile application automation and mobile testing.
 It is also compatible with any mobile testing framework, including iOS and Android, which makes it a great choice for mobile application testing.
 Appium also allows users to test mobile applications on multiple devices simultaneously, and it supports mobile application debugging in real-time.
 With these features, Appium is one of the most reliable and comprehensive mobile app testing tools online.

 Selendroid is a mobile automation framework created by the Google Appium team.
 It is specifically designed for mobile application testing on Android devices.
 It is a powerful mobile test automation framework that can be used to test mobile applications on different versions of Android.
 Selendroid supports mobile application debugging, mobile application debugging in real-time, mobile application simulation, mobile environment simulation, and other mobile testing features.